 Since the start of the protests, police have used 160 rubber bullets, 150 sponge bullets and fired 1,000 rounds of tear gas, a police spokesperson said.

-Also on Monday, Hong Kong's leader called for an end to the violence in a press conference.
-She acknowledged that the extradition bill was a "failure," but refused to resign or to release arrested protesters, saying the latter wasn't within her power -- a move that is likely to further anger protesters, who demand al
+Also on Monday, Hong Kong’s leader called for an end to the violence in a press conference.
+She acknowledged that the extradition bill was a “failure,” but refused to resign or to release arrested protesters, saying the latter wasn’t within her power – a move that is likely to further anger protesters, who demand all charges be dropped.